 4 Harmful Waste (Special Criminal Provisions, etc.) Act 1988 transportation, deposit, storage of harmful wastes; and By this Act it is unlawful to dump harmful waste in the air, land or waters of Nigeria The principal thrust of the Regulations is to prevent and minimize pollution from all operations and ancillary activities of Electrical/ Electronic Sector to the Nigerian environment.
 The Regulations are based on life cycle approach and shall cover all the aspects of the electrical/electronic sector from cradle to grave.
-5 National Also, the Regulations are anchored on the 5Rs ('Reduce, Repair, Recover, Recycle and Re-use,') principle as the primary drivers of sector and shall encompass all the categories and lists of electrical/electronic equipment.
-NESREA also developed a guide for importers of used EEE into N which contains the guiding principles, requirements for import of u EEE, and the description of items that are not allowed to be import Nigeria.
-According to this guide, all importers of used EEE in Nigeria are require register with NESREA.
-Soc cial Acts 1 Factories Act, Cap F1, LFN 2004 Provide a legal framework for the regulation of safety standards for the operatio of factories in Nigeria.
+National Environmental Also, the Regulations are anchored on the 5Rs ('Reduce, Repair Recover, Recycle and Re-use,') principle as the primary drivers sector and shall encompass all the categories and lists of electrical/electronic equipment.
+NESREA also developed a guide for importers of used EEE into which contains the guiding principles, requirements for import of EEE, and the description of items that are not allowed to be imp Nigeria.
+According to this guide, all importers of used EEE in Nigeria are reference.
+Recover, Recycle and Re-use,') principle as the primary drivers of the sector and shall encompass all the categories and lists of electrical/electronic equipment.
+NESREA also developed a guide for importers of used EEE into Nigeria, which contains the guiding principles, requirements for import of used EEE, and the description of items that are not allowed to be imported to Soc cial Acts 1 Factories Act, Cap F1, LFN 2004 Provide a legal framework for the regulation of safety standards for the operation of factories in Nigeria.
 Set out minimum standards for clean and conducive working environments.
 Protect workers exposed to occupational hazards.
-F1, To provide for factory workers and a wider spectrum of workers and othe professionals exposed to occupational hazards, but for whom no adequat provision had been formerly made.
-To make adequate provision regarding the safety of workers to which the Actimplies; and To impose penalties for any breach of its provision.
-2 Trade Union Amended Act 2005 Makes provisions with respect to the formation, registration and organization of trade unions, and the Federation of Trade Unions It states, "notwithstanding anything to the contrary in this Act, membership of a trade union by employees shall be voluntary and no employee shall be forced to 3 Employees Compensation Act (2010) This Act repeals the Workmen Act of 1980.
-The objectives of the Act include Provide for an open and fair system of guaranteed and adequate compensation for all employees or their dependents for any death, injury, disease or disability arising out of or in the course of employment.
+To provide for factory workers and a wider spectrum of workers and other professionals exposed to occupational hazards, but for whom no adequate provision had been formerly made.
+To make adequate provision regarding the safety of workers to which the Act implies; and To impose penalties for any breach of its provision.
+2 Trade Union Amended Act 2005 Makes provisions with respect to the formation, registration and organization of trade unions, and the Federation of Trade Unions It states, "notwithstanding anything to the contrary in this Act, membership of a trade union by employees shall be voluntary and no employee shall be forced to 3 Employees Compensation (2010) Act This Act repeals the Workmen Act of 1980.
+The objectives of the Act include Provide for an open and fair system guaranteed and adequate compensation for all employees or their dependent any death, injury, disease or disability arising out of or in the court employment. provide rehabilitation to employees with work-related disabilities as provide this Act. establish and maintain a solvent compensation fund managed in the inter employees and employers. provide for fair and adequate assessments for employers.